 BioPharmaWorks was founded in 2015 by former Pfizer scientists with extensive multi-disciplinary research and development and drug development experience.
 The Collaboration Agreement was for an initial term of two years and automatically renews for subsequent annual periods unless terminated by a party not less than 60 days prior to the expiration of the applicable period.
 In connection with the Collaboration Agreement, the Company agreed to pay BioPharmaWorks a monthly fee of \$10,000, subject to the right of the Company to pay a negotiated hourly rate in lieu of the monthly payment and agreed to issue to BioPharmaWorks certain equity-based compensation.
-The Company recorded charges to operations pursuant to this Collaboration Agreement of \$30,000 and \$30,000 for the three months ended June 30, 2022 and 2021, respectively, which were included in research and development costs in the consolidated statements of operations.
+Excluding expense reimbursements, the Company recorded charges to operations pursuant to this Collaboration Agreement of \$30,000 and \$30,000 for the three months ended September 30, 2022 and 2021, respectively, and \$90,000 and \$90,000 for the nine months ended September 30, 2022 and 2021, respectively, which were included in research and development costs in the consolidated statements of operations.

 Effective August 12, 2020, the Company entered into a Master Service Agreement with the Foundation for Angelman Syndrome Therapy (FAST) to collaborate in supporting pre-clinical studies of the potential benefit of LB-100 in a mouse model of Angelman Syndrome (AS) as reported in The Proceedings of The National Academy of Science (Wang et al, June 3, 2019).
-The pre-clinical studies will be conducted at The University of California - Davis under the direction of Dr. David Segal, an internationally recognized leader in AS research.
+The pre-clinical studies were to be conducted at The University of California - Davis under the direction of Dr. David Segal, an internationally recognized leader in AS research.
 If the pre-clinical studies confirm that LB-100 reduces AS signs in rodent models, the Company has agreed to enter into discussions with FAST with respect to possible collaborations to most efficiently assess the benefit of LB-100 in patients with AS, which is a rare disease affecting an estimated one out of 12,000 to one out of 20,000 persons in the United States.
 The genetic cause of AS, reduced function of a specific maternal gene called Ube3, has been understood for some time, but the molecular abnormality resulting from the genetic lesion has now been shown to be increased concentrations of protein phosphatase 2A (PP2A), a molecular target of the Company's investigational compound, LB-100.
-The Company has agreed to provide FAST with a supply of LB-100 to be utilized in the conduct of this study, which is initially expected to be completed within three years.
+The Company has agreed to provide FAST with a supply of LB-100 to be utilized in the conduct of this study, which was initially expected to be completed within three years.
 Conditioned on FAST's completion of this study, the Company has agreed to pay FAST five percent (5%) of all proceeds, as defined in the Master Service Agreement, received by the Company, up to a maximum of \$250,000 from the exploitation of the study results.

-The research team at the University of California, Davis recently completed their pre-clinical study of the potential benefit of LB-100 in a mouse model of AS, and the results are currently under review by FAST.
+The research team at the University of California - Davis recently completed their pre-clinical study of the potential benefit of LB-100 in a mouse model of AS, and the results are currently under review by FAST.
 The preliminary analysis indicates that the positive results previously reported by Chinese investigators were not confirmed in the US model.
-The Company is awaiting input from FAST as to whether it intends to continue to pursue pre-clinical studies of LB 100.
+The Company is currently awaiting input from FAST as to whether it intends to continue to pursue pre-clinical studies of LB 100.
+To date, FAST has not indicated whether it desires to pursue further studies of LB-100,